What you need to know about coronavirus right now

 Here's what you need to know about the coronavirus: The spread

-Elsewhere in China, authorities are continuing efforts to contain imported infections.
-The U.S. Congress approved a $8.3 bln bill to battle coronavirus.
-The bill now goes to Trump's office for final approval.
+"Don't buy masks", Americans told As the virus spreads in the United States, the U.S. Congress approved an $8.3 billion bill to battle coronavirus.
+That bill goes to Donald Trump's office on Friday for final approval.

-Test kits were flown to the idled Grand Princess cruise ship off San Francisco, where at least 35 people have developed flu-like symptoms, after the vessel was linked to two other confirmed cases.
-The death toll from an outbreak in Italy has risen by 41 over the past 24 hours to 148, the Civil Protection Agency said on Thursday, with the contagion in Europe's worst-hit country showing no sign of slowing.

-To see an interactive graphic of the spread, open https://tmsnrt.rs/3aIRuz7 in an external browser.
-Where to put your money as global losses grow
+More than $3 billion of that is intended for research and development of vaccines, test kits, and treatments.
+U.S. Vice President Mike Pence, who is leading the U.S. response, urged Americans not to purchase masks if they are healthy in order to free up supply for healthcare workers and people who are sick.
+Trump himself meanwhile sees a silver lining.
+Asked if the coronavirus outbreak had hurt the economy, he told an audience in Pennsylvania: "It certainly might have an impact.
+At the same time, I have to say people are now staying in the United States spend their money in the U.S., and I like that."

+Where to put your money as global losses grow In London and New York, traders at the world's biggest banks are swapping plush city-center offices to work from suburban outposts, often facing long commutes as their employers attempt to reduce the disruption caused by a coronavirus.

-Companies in the healthcare, technology and financial services sectors could continue to gain market share regardless of any economic disruptions from the outbreak, fund managers from the winners of the U.S. Lipper Fund Awards say.
-Global gross domestic product could be slashed by 0.1%-0.4%, with financial losses forecast to reach between $77 billion and $347 billion, the Asian Development Bank said.
+Yet companies in the healthcare, technology, and financial services sectors could continue to gain market share regardless of economic disruptions from the outbreak, fund managers from the winners of the U.S. Lipper Fund Awards say.
+The overall prognosis for the world economy is, however, still pretty gloomy: Global gross domestic product could be slashed by 0.1%-0.4%. the Asian Development Bank said.

-Out of school, but still together Parents, caretakers, medical experts and politicians were left gobsmacked when Japanese Prime Minister Shinzo Abe announced a nationwide school closure on Feb.
+Out of school, but still, together Parents, caretakers, medical experts, and politicians were stunned when Japanese Prime Minister Shinzo Abe announced a nationwide school closure on Feb.
 27.

-The policy has been roundly criticised as counterintuitive, disruptive and risky given it has pushed tens of thousands of pupils into daycare centres instead, which now have to improvise measures to try to stop the children from contracting the illness.
+The policy has been roundly criticized as counterintuitive, disruptive and risky, given that has pushed tens of thousands of pupils into daycare centers instead, which now have to improvise measures to try to stop the children contracting the illness.
 "We have the children spend all day at the same seat, eating their snacks and lunches there too," Stella Kids manager Ikuyo Kamimura said.
 "They face the same direction so they don't get infected by droplets."

-See a selection of curated coronavirus coverage here: https://www.reuters.com/live-events/coronavirus-6-id2921484 (Compiled by Karishma Singh)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)